Generalised Coupling and An Elementary Algorithm for the Quantum Schur Transform: PQC Unitaries

-In our work, we present an algorithm to implement a remarkably simple Schur transform.
+One of the emphases of this work is the implementation of a unitary Schur transform in simple terms along with the provision of an explicit gate count.
 This enables us to generalise it to implement general PQC unitaries mapping $n$-qubit computational basis states to PQC states, including Schur states.
 This will require no representation theory to understand - only the basic knowledge of SU(2) Clebsch-Gordan coefficients (although the reader may find the brief introduction to Schur-Weyl duality of Section \ref{SchurWeyl} enriching).
 While we will derive our results for qubit systems, our algorithms can be easily generalised to work with qudits much like all the prior implementations.
 We will omit the analysis of run time for qudits.